zabawaba99/reflector/README.md

 ### Manual install

-For the time being, you can download the jar in [mvn-repo](https://github.com/zabawaba99/reflector/tree/mvn-repo/com/zabawaba99/reflector) branch and add the jar to your project's classpath.
+You can go to the [sonatype repository](https://oss.sonatype.org/content/groups/public/com/github/zabawaba99/reflector/) and download the version of reflector that you're interested in using.

 ---